 Like you, we are watching COVID-19’s evolving impact on our industry.
-The pause on travel, entertainment and meetings will have a direct effect on room tax collections.
+The slowing of travel, entertainment and meetings will have a direct effect on room tax collections.
 We are actively monitoring the latest data from economists and industry experts to understand what this situation means for Idaho’s destinations.
-Our latest update on collections and FY20 projections can be found here.

 Many of you have asked how you should handle your existing marketing campaigns.

-- At the state level, Idaho Tourism has paused all paid advertising efforts except for a few very limited digital campaigns.
-Calls to action have been updated to focus on travel guide requests for future travel planning.
+- At the state level, Idaho Tourism has recently relaunched digital campaigns.
+Calls to action have been updated to focus on public safety and travel guide requests for future travel planning.

-- We encourage you to take similar measures to pause all paid advertising campaigns and respect the safety orders implemented in Idaho and other states.
+- We encourage you to take similar measures to review all paid advertising campaigns and ensure your messaging is respectful of current health and safety concerns.

-- Any messaging should be inspirational and supportive of the situation everyone across America and around the world is experiencing right now.
-A hard sell to “Visit my destination” or “Visit my business” is not advised.
+- During this time, “hard sell” advertising, messaging and promotions will fall on deaf ears.
+Any messaging should be inspirational and supportive of the situation everyone across America and around the world is experiencing right now.

 - Review Madden Media’s COVID-19 Website Strategies.